Laronk/Filmmaking_Tutorials/Learning from my mistakes/Lessons_from_my_filmmaking_projects__Jan_Karpiuk.md

 ### Bad

+- **`NO LIGHT - NO FILM`**

-- **`Shooting in the dark REQUIRES a camera made for that purpose.` Othervise prepare for a lot of noise in your video!**
+    Shooting in the dark REQUIRES a camera made for that purpose.
+Othervise prepare for a lot of noise in your video!

-    SOME NOISE IS ACCEPTABLE.
-TO MUCH AND NO DENOISIFIER SOFTWARE WONT BE ABLE TO HELP YOUR ASS!
-    OH, YOU WANT TO SHOOT IN COMPLETE DARKNESS, HMMM...?
-GO INFRARED, IDIOT.
-    FILM IS PAINTING WITH LIGHT.
-NO LIGHT - NO PAINTING.
+    Some noise is acceptable, to much and no denoisifier software will be able to help your ass!
+    Oh, you want to shoot in complete darkness, hmmm...?
+Go infrared, idiot.
+    **Film is painting with light.
+No light - No painting.**

+- **`MIND THE DANGERS OF THE LOCATION`**

+    Think about where you are shooting, and the dangers it presents to you, your crew, and the equipment.

-- **Do not shoot on public or private roads at night, without any lights.
-You will get run over ba a vehicle.**
+    Do not shoot on public or private roads at night, without any lights.
+You will get run over ba a vehicle.

-  `THINK ABOUT WHERE YOU ARE SHOOTING, AND THE DANGERS IT PRESENTS TO YOU, YOUR CREW, AND THE EQUIPMENT.`

 ### Good

+- **`LEARN FROM MORE EXPERIENCED PEOPLE`**

-- **Have a more experienced person handle the stuff you can not yet do**
+    Have a more experienced person handle the stuff you can not yet do. **Save time during the shoot** and **learn from others**.

-    `LEARN FROM MORE EXPERIENCED PEOPLE.` SAVE TIME DURING THE SHOOT.

-- **`Think about the equipment you will need for your shots`**

-    IF YOUR SUBJECT IS A DANGER TO YOU OR THE EQUIPMENT, IT MIGHT BE A GOOD IDEA TO KEEP YOUR DISTANCE AND USE A NARROW LENSE.

-- **`Done is better than perfect / finished`**

-    IF YOU HAVE REACHED YOUR BEST OR RUN OUT OF TIME, AND YOU STILL THINK THE VIDEO LOOKS BAD.
-SHOW IT TO OTHERS, MORE EXPERIENCED PEOPLE ANYWAY.
-AT LEAST YOU DID SOMETHING!
+- **`GET EQUIPMENT RIGHT FOR YOUR NEEDS`**

+    **Plan your shots with the right equipement in mind.**

+    If your subject is a danger to you or the equipment (like fire), it might be a good idea to keep your distance and use a narrow lense.

+- **`DONE IS BETTER THAN PERFECT`**

+    If you have reached your best or run out of time, and you still think the video looks bad...
+Show it to others, more experienced people anyway. **At least you finished something!**

 ---